 Does hair grow slower after chemo?

 Following chemotherapy treatment most people do say that their hair grows slower at first, and then returns to a more regular speed of growth once the Hair Growth Cycle has recovered.
 This is normal and to be expected.
 You may need some tips about how to prevent your wig from slipping when wearing over new hair growth.

+Damage to these normal cells is usually temporary.
 Chemo-induced hair loss may be reduced by stopping or slowing the absorption of these drugs into the hair follicles.
 Once chemo has ended and the follicles are repaired, the hair begins to grow back.
-Sometimes the new hair is quite different from the original hair in texture or color.
-It may even be more or less curly.

 What is chemo belly?